Otto Mears: Career

 In 1876, the state legislature selected Mears as one of Colorado's three presidential electors supporting Republican Rutherford B. Hayes.
 In the 1880s, Mears was elected to the Colorado legislature.
 The panic of 1893 reduced the value of his investments.
 He had to sell much property and lost control of his railroad holdings.

 Mears moved to the East Coast and became involved in railroad and manufacturing ventures there.
 One of his most successful railroads on the east coast was the Chesapeake Beach Railway, which ran between Washington DC and southern Maryland.

 The dome of the Colorado State Capitol building was originally covered in copper.
 After the weather tarnished the copper sheathing, Mears suggested covering the dome with gold.
 He persuaded the Colorado Mining Association to donate 200 ounces of gold for the project, and by 1908, the dome's first gilding was complete.

 Otto Mears died on June 24, 1931, in Pasadena, California.

 In 1964, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.

-Mears Peak in the San Juan Mountains is named after him.
+Mears Peak in the San Juan Mountains is named after him, as is Mount Otto in the Sangre de Cristo Range.